epfl-lara/leon/doc/limitations.rst

 Out of Memory Errors
 ^^^^^^^^^^^^^^^^^^^^

+By default Leon assumes that unbounded data types can be arbitrarily large and that all well-founded recursive functions have enough stack space to finish their computation.
+Thus a verified program may crash at run-time due to:
+  * stack overflow
+  * heap overflow

 Algebraic data types are assumed to be arbitrarily large.
 In any given execution, there will be actual bounds on the total available memory, so the program could crash with out of memory error when trying to allocate another value of algebraic data type.

-This is a common limitation.
-For a safety critical application you may wish to write pre and postconditions that enforce a bound on the maximum size of the data structures that your application manipulates.
+For a safety critical application you may wish to resort to tail-recursive programs only, and also write preconditions and postconditions that enforce a bound on the maximum size of the data structures that your application manipulates.
 For this purpose, you can define size functions that return `BigInt` data types.